KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 Not necessarily.

 If you're running hard float firmware, you can launch them with simple [scriplets](https://kindlemodding.org/kindle-dev/scriptlets.html).
-(BOOKLET SCRIPLETS HERE)
+Specifically, Marek's launcher that is available [here](https://scriptlets.notmarek.com/)

 If you're running soft float firmware you can try installing the [KUAL booklet launcher (made by yparitcher)](https://github.com/yparitcher/KUAL_Booklet/tree/V1.4) extension.
 You can further customize both the booklet and the [KOR launcher with the coversetter extesnion made by Stanner](https://www.mobileread.com/forums/showpost.php?p=4222466&postcount=15).